 TIVICAY® AND CELSENTRI® NOW INCLUDED IN THE ESSENTIAL DRUG LIST IN RUSSIA

 London, UK, Tuesday 24 October, 2017 – ViiV Healthcare, a global specialist HIV company with GSK, Pfizer Inc. and Shionogi Limited as shareholders, today announced that the Government of Russia has endorsed the earlier recommendation of the Commission on the formation of lists of medicines to include dolutegravir (Tivicay®) and maraviroc (Celsentri®) in the List of Life Needed and Essential Medicines (Essential Drug List, EDL) for 2018.
-Both medicines are now expected to be available in HIV specialist treatment centers from 2018 onwards.
+Both medicines are now expected to be available in HIV specialist treatment centres from 2018 onwards.

-According to recent official data, 658,000 people living with HIV were registered at the specialized centers in the Russian Federation to receive regular medical service, an increase of 13% compared to 2015.
+According to recent official data, 658,000 people living with HIV were registered at the specialized centres in the Russian Federation to receive regular medical service, an increase of 13% compared to 2015.
 The Ministry of Health had established that increasing the coverage of therapy available was one of the key elements of a strategy aimed at improving the situation.[i]

 Jacopo Andreose, VP Head of International, ViiV Healthcare said, “The inclusion of Tivicay and Celsentri in the EDL is the latest achievement as part of our global access strategy to support the response to the HIV epidemic.
 It will make a real difference to people living with HIV in Russia, providing them with important additional options to manage their condition.
 This latest success is the result of our unwavering commitment to ensure innovative HIV treatments are available to benefit patients everywhere.”